 I also like to add a touch of cacao or cocoa powder for an extra special touch, but you can omit them if you prefer a milder flavor.
 A touch of cinnamon is nice too!

 TIP: I suggest blending the non-dairy milk, stevia, and cocoa powder in a Nutribullet or blender first, and then pour the blend into your coffee mug.
 Once your coffee brews, all you have to do is pour it in on top and it mixes with the frothy, non-dairy milk.
 It’s so good this way and becomes all rich and dreamy!

-If you haven’t had Crio Bru yet, definitely check it out; it’s not available in most stores yet, although some grocery stores do carry it.
-I haven’t seen it anywhere near me, so I usually just buy it online at Amazon or Vitacost.
+If you haven’t had Crio Brü yet, definitely check it out; it’s not available in most grocery stores yet, although some grocery stores do carry it.
+I haven’t seen it anywhere near me, so I usually just buy it online at Amazon.
 You will love it!
-Unlike most “mock coffee” beverages that are also caffeine-free, Crio Bru is not made with grains like barley, so those with celiac or gluten sensitivities won’t react at all to Crio Bru.
-It’s 100 percent GMO and gluten-free.
+Unlike most “mock coffee” beverages that are also caffeine-free, Crio Brü is not made with grains like barley or chicory root, so those with celiac or gluten sensitivities or tummy sensitivities to chicory root won’t react to Crio Brü.

 - 2 scoops organic coffee